MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

     make it easy to see what is required.

 .. note::

-   LFRic Apps does not yet have a list of configuration or code owners.
-Instead science owners are responsible for signing off configuration answer changes, and developers can talk to SSEs for a design review to get input into the wider context of their changes.
+   LFRic Apps does not yet have a formal Code Owner approval process.
+A list of code owners is available and they should still be consulted as part of your development.

 Code Owners
 -----------